Pittsylvania County Election Department

 - Offices we elect, terms and election date information

-More Voting information can be found at Virginia Department of Elections website
+- More Voting information can be found at the Virginia Department of Elections website

 Be a part of making history!
 Citizens serving as an Officer of Elections will receive training and compensation.
 To learn more about becoming an Officer of Elections contact our office by phone at 434-432-7971 or by email at Kelly.email@example.com.